-For most people, lighting is not something they would be actively perceiving during the design process.
+For most people, 3D lighting is not something they would be actively perceiving during the design process.
 It's usually just 3D designers who are very picky when it comes to the general object perception.
 Lighting a 3D design is an essential aspect of creating a great visual so the modeled 3D object doesn't look flat or artificial because of a poorly implemented lighting solution.

 There are various lighting techniques that are often applicable when creating a 3D scene.
 In this article we'll guide you through the basic lights that can be found in Vectary's Lights library.
 Let's get started!

-How to use lighting templates in a 3D scene in Vectary
+How to use 3D lighting in Vectary

 - Open VECTARY - it’s online and free.